-Dental implants placed in diabetic patients are more prone to fail than placed in non-diabetic people.
-“Delayed wound healing and chances of wound infection are the main causes of implant failure in diabetic people,” Dr Tejas Patel said.
+Dental implants placed in diabetic patients are more prone to failure than those placed in non-diabetic people.
+“Delayed wound healing and chances of wound infection are the main causes of implant failure in diabetic people,” Dr. Tejas Patel said.

 You Are Suffering From Gum Disease

 Diseased gums are full of bacteria that can easily lead to infection around dental implants called peri-implantitis.
 Either you can go for the dental bridge as it’s not implanted into the gum or you should take steps to improve your oral health before obtaining a dental implant.